resteasy/resteasy.github.io/_posts/2021-10-08-resteasy-spring-wildfly-and-more.md

 As the result shown above, we can access the service provided by sample project now.

-Nevertheless, instead of downloading WildFly server described above, the `resteasy-example` provides `wildfly-plugin` to allow you start WildFly server with Maven command and deploy the example automatically to start the service.
+In addition, from resteasy-example [5.0.0.Alpha2](https://github.com/resteasy/resteasy-examples/releases/tag/5.0.0.Alpha2), it provides `wildfly-plugin` to allow you to start WildFly server with Maven command and deploy the example automatically to start the service.
 Here is the command to do so:

 ```bash
 $ mvn wildfly:run